amukkuma/FunGen-AI-Powered-Funscript-Generator/README.md

 - **Miniconda** (https://www.anaconda.com/docs/getting-started/miniconda/install)

 Easy install of Miniconda for Windows users:
-Click Start, type "cmd", right click on Command Prompt, and select "Run as administrator."
-Enter "winget install -e --id Anaconda.Miniconda3" and press enter.
-Miniconda should then download and install.
+Open Command Prompt and run: `winget install -e --id Anaconda.Miniconda3`

 ### Start a miniconda command prompt
 After installing Miniconda look for a program called "Anaconda prompt (miniconda3)" in the start menu (on Windows) and open it